HomeSite Map

 While The Beatles worked extensively on other new material, Paul finally decided to officially introduce “Let It Be” to his band-mates five days later, January 8th, 1969, at Twickenham Studios.
 After a lot of attention had been heaped upon George's “I Me Mine,” this being the only day they actually worked on the song, as well as other new compositions, Paul played “Let It Be” on piano during an equipment set up in the earlier part of the day.
 Ringo joined in on drums for a bit, as did an uniterested John on guitar.
 Recognizing Paul's changing the lyrics from “Brother Malcolm” to “Mother Mary,” John suggested changing it back to a reference to their loyal assistant and former roadie.
 "Change it to 'Brother Friar Malcolm,' and then we'll do it," Lennon humorously exclaimed, adding, "Would be great.
 'Brother Malcolm.'"
 Paul complied with this during the two renditions of the song they went through at this time, but only when it became obvious that it was a botched performance.

 After a lunch break, they returned to “Let It Be” again, Paul calling out the chords to George during the performance.
-"You know the chords to 'Mother Mary,' don't you?" he asked George, the group affectionately referring to the song by this name throughout most of these January, 1969 sessions, as witnessed in Peter Jackson's "Get Back" series.
+"You know the chords to 'Mother Mary,' don't you?" he asked George, the group affectionately referring to the song by this name throughout most of these January, 1969 sessions, as witnessed in the "Get Back" documentary series.
 They also began identifying the descending instrumental section of the song as "the F bit" on this day.
 Ringo began working out his drum part while John occasionally sang during the choruses.
 Alot of the lyrics were in place at this point, although the final verse was yet to be written.
 The Beatles had only scratched the surface of becoming acquainted with the song.

 On the next day of Twickenham rehearsals, January 9th, 1969, they went through “Let It Be” a total of sixteen times.
 One of the earlier rough run-throughs had Ringo playing a shuffle beat on drums at Paul's request, with John on acoustic guitar, George on lead electric guitar, and Paul on piano and lead vocal with audible demonstrations of what he envisioned for the guitar solo.
 John moved to the Fender Bass VI guitar shortly thereafter so as to keep with the no-overdubs policy they wanted to maintain throughout this project.
 In a later rendition that day with John on bass, Paul instructed John to sing backing “aaah”s during the choruses, the song sounding a little more cohesive at that point.